 Companies like IBM and SAP offer integrated analytics modules.
 IBM is a pioneer in the cognitive HR space with its IBM Watson integration, allowing for powerful analytical capabilities.
 Watson is claimed to have the world’s most advanced AI engine, with specific boosts on natural language processing and computational linguistics.
 There is a possibility of its integration to virtually any data system in the world, including HRIS.

-Only a few vendors still support on-premise HRIS implementations (like SAP and Peoplesoft).
+Only a few vendors still support on-premise HRIS system implementations (like SAP and Peoplesoft).
 A majority of production implementations are cloud-based SAAS models these days.

 Pricing is usually a combination of the following: